theBowja/PoringWorldBot/README.md

 # PoringWorldBot
 This is a snappening bot that queries the first 40 popular snaps from poring.world every ten minutes and notifies an item to any subscribed request a user makes.
 Disclaimer: I am not the developer of poring.world.
+You can contact me on discord at secretlyrice#5536 if you have any questions.

 ## Invite link
 You can use [this invite link](https://discordapp.com/oauth2/authorize?client_id=597932863597576204&scope=bot&permissions=134336) to add the bot I host to your server.
 My bot is hosted from my Raspberry Pi in my apartment so I make no guarantees on its uptime because my Spectrum internet likes to crap out.